 node-fetch

-Node-fetch is a lightweight and efficient library that brings window.fetch to Node.js environments.
-It allows you to make HTTP requests in a simple and straightforward manner, supporting features like streaming, promises, and async/await syntax.
-Node-fetch is known for its ease of use and compatibility with the Fetch API, making it a popular choice for handling network requests in Node.js applications.
+Node-fetch is a lightweight and efficient library that brings window.fetch API to Node.js environment, allowing you to make HTTP requests easily.
+It provides a simple and modern interface for fetching resources over the network, supporting features like streaming, promises, and async/await syntax.
+Node-fetch is actively maintained and widely used in Node.js applications for its simplicity and compatibility with the Fetch API standards.

 Alternatives: